lab11/lab11-ec2-deployer/README.md

 # 4. Run the Script

 Run `python ec2_deployer.py apply` to create the AWS resources.
-If you forget the IP addresses, you can run `terraform refresh` in the `terraform` directory to quickly fetch the current state.
+If you forget the IP addresses, you can run `terraform refresh` in the `terraform` directory to quickly see them.

 Once you have the public IP(s), you should be able to SSH into each instance with `ssh ec2-user@<ec2_public_ip>` to confirm that the instance is up.